fable-compiler/Fable/docs/source/pages/prerequisites.md

 ## Node

 Node is a JavaScript runtime.
-That means Node to javascript is what .NET is to F#.
+That means Node to JavaScript is what .NET is to F#.
 Node is central to the JavaScript ecosystem.
 You can install Node from the [official website](https://nodejs.org/en/).
 You need it because Fable has dependencies that run on Node.
 Other than that, you could compile your F# code and run it yourself using Node.

 ## Yarn